 Is the optical HR accurate enough for fitness or do I need to use a chest strap, such as Polar H10?

 Polar H10 is totally optional, i.e. training with Polar Ignite does not require the use of Polar H10.
 However, for the crème de la crème of HR measurement, we’d recommend going with Polar H10 as well.

-Some activities, such as strength training, lend themselves more favourably to chest-based HR monitoring.
-Ultimately, chest-based and wrist-based HR compliment one another with a blend of comfort, accuracy and simplicity.
+Some activities, such as strength training, lend themselves more favorably to chest-based HR monitoring.
+Ultimately, chest-based and wrist-based HR complement one another with a blend of comfort, accuracy, and simplicity.

 What type of exercises the Fitspark™ daily training guide suggests?

 Suggested workout sessions cover three types of training: Cardio, Strength and Supportive.
 The FitSpark™ bodyweight workouts include exercises that you can do using your own body as resistance.
 No additional weights needed.
 Only circuit workouts include exercises for which you’ll need some additional weights and equipment.

 Is Fitspark mainly for super fit enthusiasts who work out several times a week?